Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

 The two-dimensional Euclidean metric $ \left. ds^{2} \right|_{ d \Omega = 0 } $ (restricted to the time-radial sector) admits the near-horizon approximation

-which takes a conical form $ \left. ds^{2} \right|_{ d \Omega = 0 } = d \rho^{2} + \nu^{2} \rho^{2} dt_{E}^{2} $, ultimately leading to the Hawking temperature, {\em if an only if\/}
+which takes a conical form $ \left. ds^{2} \right|_{ d \Omega = 0 } = d \rho^{2} + \alpha^{2} \rho^{2} dt_{E}^{2} $, ultimately leading to the Hawking temperature, {\em if an only if\/}

-Moreover, the factor $\nu$ in the Euclidean-time part of the metric---which defines the conical angular deficit---becomes $\nu = \left( p_{t} \sqrt{ c_{r} c_{t} } \right)/ 2$.
-In particular, removal of the conical singularity with a periodic time involves a rescaled angular-type coordinate $\chi$ of period $2 \pi$, such that $ d \chi = \nu \, dt_{E} $; correspondingly, the inverse Hawking temperature becomes
+Moreover, the factor $\alpha$ in the Euclidean-time part of the metric, which defines the conical angular deficit\footnote{This parameter $\alpha$ is, of course, unrelated to the angular-momentum coupling~(\ref{eq:ang-momentum_coupling}).}, becomes $\alpha = \left( p_{t} \sqrt{ c_{r} c_{t} } \right)/ 2$.
+In particular, removal of the conical singularity with a periodic time involves a rescaled angular-type coordinate $\chi$ of period $2 \pi$, such that $ d \chi = \alpha \, dt_{E} $; correspondingly, the inverse Hawking temperature becomes

-The condition~(\ref{eq:Hawking-exponents_off-shell}) brings us back to the case of conformal quantum mechanics~(\ref{eq:CQM-exponents_off-shell}), within a generalized class of metrics.
-This {\em conformal resilience\/} of the metric confirms: \begin{itemize} \item (i) the conformal character of the near-horizon physics; \item (ii) the concomitant conformal role played by the Hawking temperature. \end{itemize} Furthermore, the re-emergence of this conformality further suggests the need for a deeper characterization of this intriguing property---a topic that will be expanded in a forthcoming paper.
+Interestingly, the condition~(\ref{eq:Hawking-exponents_off-shell}) is identical to conformality, equation~(\ref{eq:CQM-exponents_off-shell}), within a generalized class of metrics.
+This verifies one of the attributes of the concept of {\em conformal tightness\/} spelled out in the Introduction.

-\subsection{Surface Gravity}
+\subsection{Surface gravity}

 From the general definition~(\ref{eq:surface_gravity_general}), based on the timelike Killing vector $\mbox{\boldmath $\xi$ }\! = \partial_{t}$, the surface gravity can be computed geometrically from the limiting form of the metric coefficients at the horizon.
-In particular, for metrics diagonalized in the $(t,r)$ sector, the relation
+In particular, for any metric diagonalized in the $(t,r)$ sector, the relation

 follows by straightforward algebra.
-In addition, for the particular family of metrics~(\ref{eq:off-shell_metric}),
+In addition, for the family of metrics~(\ref{eq:off-shell_metric}),